-Material amendments to this CLMP may be made at any time subject to certification by NPDC.
-Material amendments are any amendments that are consistent with the overall intent of the original version of the final CLMP, but that are not minor amendments in accordance with Section 6.2.
+Material amendments to this CLMP, which would result in an adverse (beyond de minimis) effect on the environment above that anticipated in the final CLMP, may be made at any time subject to certification by NPDC.

+Any amendment to the CLMP shall remain consistent with the overall intent of the original version of the final CLMP.